From her career highlight to World Cup injury agony: Ballon d'Or nominee Marozsan's crazy season | Goal.com

 “That was so amazing.”

-Now, after her team-mates helped her enjoy the greatest moment in her career so far, she is hoping that one of them will received their own incredible moment on Monday night.
+Now, after her team-mates helped her enjoy the greatest moment in her career so far, she is hoping that one of them will receive their own incredible moment on Monday night.

 And while Bronze may have spent the summer dismissing Neville’s claims that the England star should win it, Marozsan is backing the coach on this instance, not her close friend.